ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 ## 7.1 Implications for Digital History

-This study demonstrates that contemporary large language models (LLMs) can geolocate seventeenth- and eighteenth-century Virginia land patents with accuracy comparable to or exceeding a professional GIS workflow, while substantially reducing costs and labor.
+This study demonstrates that contemporary large language models (LLMs) can geolocate seventeenth- and eighteenth-century Virginia land patents with accuracy comparable to or exceeding a GIS analyst baseline, while substantially reducing costs and labor.
 The best-performing single-call model (o3-2025-04-16) achieves a mean error of ≈23 km, sufficient to localize most patents accurately within their respective river basin or county boundaries.
 Such precision is adequate for macro-scale historical inquiries into settlement patterns, plantation economies, and Indigenous land dispossession, significantly reducing reliance on extensive manual archival GIS labor.
 Importantly, since the input format consists solely of narrative text, this georeferencing pipeline is readily transferable to subsequent volumes of land grants or to neighboring colonial datasets with structurally similar metes-and-bounds descriptions.

 Further incremental improvements are attainable through modest technical refinements.
 A five-call stochastic ensemble of the same o3 model, integrated via DBSCAN clustering, reduces mean error to ≈19 km, representing an 18% accuracy improvement at a marginal incremental cost of ≈USD 0.20 and approximately 3 seconds of additional latency per grant.
-Paired Wilcoxon signed-rank tests confirm the statistical significance of this enhancement (W = 629, p = 0.03 versus the single-shot model).
+Bootstrap confidence intervals confirm the statistical significance of this enhancement versus the single-shot model.
 Such methodological refinements illustrate a pathway for rigorous yet computationally efficient digital historical analyses.

 Nevertheless, critical epistemological limitations must be acknowledged.
 Even optimized models occasionally yield significant positional errors exceeding 100 km, and the absence of inherent uncertainty metrics in predictions complicates downstream historical and spatial interpretations.
 Leveraging models like gpt-4o-2024-08-06, which provide sub-second latency and near-negligible costs (~USD 0.001 per prediction), further supports the viability of fully automated workflows at scale.